Russia default flag

 Civic Freedoms at a Glance

-(2) Unitary entities are those where founders may not become participants (they do not acquire the right of membership), including public charitable funds, private institutions, autonomous non-commercial organizations, and religious organizations.
+(2) Unitary entities are those where founders may not acquire the right of membership, including public charitable funds, private institutions, autonomous non-commercial organizations, and religious organizations.

 Registration BodyMinistry of Justice

-Barriers to FormationCertain persons, including foreign persons and stateless persons, may not become founders, members, or participants.
+Barriers to FormationCertain persons may not become founders, members, or participants.

 Registration procedures are overly bureaucratic, with excessive documentation requirements.